wrfchem-leeds/WRFotron/docs/source/compilation.rst

     - Then copy the :code:`build.sh` and the WRFChem .tar.gz file for the version of choice (e.g. 4.2 below).
     - Then run the build script as below.
     - This copies over the code, builds everything, puts the executables in :code:`software/apps/WRFChem/`, and hardlinks in the correct NetCDF libraries to avoid accidentally pointing to the wrong NetCDF libraries (e.g. from conda) through :code:`/nobackup/WRFChem/build_scripts/linknchdf5.sh`.
-    - When finished, update :code:`WRFotron/config.bash` to direct to this new build.
+    - When finished, update :code:`WRFotron/config.bash` to direct to this new build, remove the WRFChem module from being loaded, and copy over the manual blueprints as :code:`pre.bash`, :code:`main.bash`, and  :code:`main_restart.bash` (reasons why given below in Manual compilation).
     - Optional: Can then add any custom edits and `manually recompile <https://wrfotron.readthedocs.io/en/latest/compilation.html#compile-wps-wrfmeteo-and-wrfchem>`_.

 .. code-block:: bash